rajasegar/ember-cli-next/README.md

 ### Does it support vi/vim navigation keys in the lists?
 Yes.
 You can use j,k,gg,G,l and /

+### How do I select text inside any widget?
+Hold down `Shift` key and use your mouse to select text.

 ## Known issues
 - Some times while navigating between different pages you might get Max Event Listeners exceeded error
 - When you have focus in a terminal window, pressing the hot keys like `l,g,d` will take you to the respective pages instead of printing chars in the terminal.